|

 (Green Sheep Temple) a Taoist temple built during the Eastern

-is a square building with a round dome, illustrating the Chinese
+this is a square building with a round dome, illustrating the

-belief that "the sky is round and the earth is square".
-There are
+Chinese belief that "the sky is round and the earth is square".

 Use your browsers "Go Back" button to return to the